Nullarbor East To West – Koonalda Cave S.A.

-Last time we checked out the views from the cliffs of the great Australian Bight and had a good look around Koonalda Station.
-Go here if you missed it.
+Last time we checked out the views from the Bunda Cliffs on the Great Australian Bight and had a good look around Koonalda Station.

 Koonalda Cave – What Lies Beneath The Surface?